featurist/httpism/readme.md

 ## Cookies

-Cookies are not handled by default, but you can enable them by using `httpism.api` passing the `{cookies: true}` option:
+Cookies on the server are not handled by default, but you can enable them by using `httpism.api` passing the `{cookies: true}` option:

 ```js
 var client = httpism.api('http://example.com/', {cookies: true});